Rotwang9000/SPQR/CURRENT_STATUS.md

 2. **Latest Issue**: The finder detection is now correctly identifying that it cannot find enough finder patterns (only 2 out of 6 needed) when the threshold for "black" pixels is set to 80.
 This is actually GOOD because it means the function is falling back to grid estimation, which correctly calculates `21×21, 6px/module`.

+3. **Error Handling Enhancement (2025-10-28)**: Added comprehensive try-catch error handling to `detectSPQR` function to catch and log any exceptions that might be stopping execution.
+Added explicit logging at every major step to trace execution flow.

-3. **Current Problem**: After the grid is estimated, the decoding process appears to stop or fail silently.
+4. **Current Problem**: After the grid is estimated, the decoding process appears to stop or fail silently.
 The console logs end abruptly after "Estimated grid: 21×21, 6px/module".
+The new error handling should help identify if this is due to an exception being thrown.

 ## What We Are Trying To Do